 - Finally, you can launch Kodi.
 Now, every file and addon you install will be saved within Kodi folder itself.
 This can include scripts, addons, a local library of content, skins, and user data.
 You can find these files in the ‘portable_data’ folder.
 What this also means is that all those changes will be saved to your USB drive.
 You can use it on different computers without any issues.

-As you can see, Kodi is an incredibly versatile software and you can install Kodi on Windows within minutes.
-After that, you can store your local library of content within this app, or use add-ons to include streamable libraries.
+Dear Kodi fans, that would be all on how to install Kodi 18 on Windows in 2019.
 If you have any questions regarding this process, feel free to let us know using the comments section below.
 We’ll be glad to help.